ktorio/ktor-documentation/topics/server-oidc.md

 | `provider.jwtBearer`           | `OidcToken.Access`       | A JWT access token verified locally     |
 | `provider.introspectionBearer` | `OidcToken.Introspected` | An access token checked by the provider |

-`OidcToken.Id` and `OidcToken.Access` both expose `claims` for the raw JWT claims and `userInfo` for the normalized user fields (`subject`, `name`, `email`, and so on). `OidcToken.Introspected` exposes `introspection` instead.
+`OidcToken.Id` and `OidcToken.Access` expose `claims` for the raw JWT claims and `userInfo` for the normalized user fields such as `subject`, `name`, and `email`. `OidcToken.Introspected` exposes `introspection` instead.

-## Map a token to your own principal {id="map-principal"}
+## Map a token to an application principal {id="map-principal"}

-Routes usually want your own user type rather than a token. `mapPrincipal` returns a new scheme that produces your type, so name the result after the scheme rather than after a user:
+Routes often work with an application-specific principal rather than an OIDC token.
+Use the `.mapPrincipal()` function to create a new authentication scheme that produces your application type:

 ```kotlin
 data class AppUser(val id: String, val email: String?)